Call before coming for a crop update on our pick your own crops

-Our main pick your own crops here at the farm are: strawberries, peas, beans, tomatoes and pumpkins.
+Our main pick your own crops here at the farm are: strawberries, raspberries, peas, beans, tomatoes and pumpkins.

 Farm visit do’s and don’ts or “Farm Etiquette”

 We welcome you as a guest on our farm.
 Please respect any rules and signs displayed.

 Leave your pets at home please.
 We have animals on the farm as well as a lot of children at times.
 Service dogs permitted.

 Please park your vehicle in designated areas only.

 For your own safety, visit only identified areas.
 You are visiting a working farm and a business.
 There are areas off limits due to safety concerns.

 Please keep an eye on your children to ensure a fun, safe visit.

 Keep closed gates closed and opened gates open.